ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::

-To add a node as a validator to a subnet, run the `join` command along with the subnet name:
+To add a node as a validator to a Subnet, run the `join` command along with the Subnet name:

 Note: Running `join` does not guarantee that your node is a validator of the Subnet!
-The owner of the subnet must approve your node to be a validator afterwards by calling `addValidator` as described in the next section.
+The owner of the Subnet must approve your node to be a validator afterwards by calling `addValidator` as described in the next section.

 When you `join` command, you are first prompted with the network selection: